 6. Storage Limits

 We keep records of your personal information for no longer than is necessary for the purpose for which we obtained them and any other permitted linked purposes.
-This includes for example the purposes of satisfying any legal, regulatory, accounting, reporting requirements, to carry out legal work, for the establishment or defence of legal claims.
-If personal information is used for two purposes we will retain it until the purpose with the latest period expires, but we will stop using it for the purpose with a shorter period one that period expires.
+This includes, for example, the purposes of satisfying any legal, regulatory, accounting, reporting requirements, to carry out legal work, for the establishment or defence of legal claims.
+If personal information is used for two purposes, we will retain it until the purpose with the latest period expires, but we will stop using it for the purpose with a shorter period once that period expires.

 To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and privacy laws.

 We will use reasonable endeavours to ensure that your personal information is accurate.
 In order to assist us with this, you should notify us of any changes to your personal information that you have provided to us by contacting us using the contact details set out at the beginning of this Privacy Notice or in Section 9 below.

 8. Your Rights With Respect to the Collection and Use of Your Personal Information